 The Mediterranean diet emphasizes simple flavors, focusing on using herbs and spices to season food rather than excessive salt, sauces, or gravies.
 The diet also includes wine in moderation: no more than two glasses (10 fl oz) per day for men and one glass (5 fl oz) per day for women and individuals over age 65.
 If you have a personal or family history of alcohol abuse, or if you have heart or liver disease, alcohol should be avoided.

 The Mediterranean diet includes many and varied components that reduce chronic disease and cancer risk.
-The focus on whole grains and fresh produce assures that this diet is high in fiber, antioxidants, and polyphenols, all of which are closely associated with reduced cancer risk.
+The focus on whole grains and fresh produce assures that this diet is high in fiber, antioxidants, and polyphenols, all of which are closely associated with reduced cancer risk [i].

 Components of the Mediterranean Diet

-There is growing evidence that moderate consumption of extra virgin olive oil over a long period of time may combat breast cancer risk and decrease breast tumor aggressiveness due to its high levels of monounsaturated fatty acids.
+There is growing evidence that moderate consumption of extra virgin olive oil over a long period of time may combat breast cancer risk and decrease breast tumor aggressiveness due to its high levels of monounsaturated fatty acids [ii].

-The unsaturated fats in olive oil and nuts protect against atherosclerosis and other forms of cardiovascular disease by working to minimize inflammation in the body.
+The unsaturated fats in olive oil and nuts protect against atherosclerosis and other forms of cardiovascular disease by working to minimize inflammation in the body [ii].
 Chronic inflammation has been linked to an increase in cancer risk.
 Lucky for us, there are lots of delicious foods that reduce inflammation.

 Red wine in particular contains several polyphenols, naturally-occurring compounds in certain plant foods that have various positive health effects.
-Drinking red wine in moderation has been shown to decrease overall cholesterol levels, LDL (or “bad” cholesterol) levels, and is a powerful antioxidant.
-These cardioprotective effects are largely credited to its polyphenols, especially resveratrol.
+In some instances drinking red wine in moderation has been shown to decrease overall cholesterol levels, LDL (or “bad” cholesterol) levels, and is a powerful antioxidant.
+These cardioprotective effects are largely credited to its polyphenols, especially resveratrol [iii].

 3. Whole grains